 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-I’ve been traveling around the world on my own for seven years, seven years of beautiful moments, major screw-ups and everything in between.
+I’ve been traveling around the world on my own for over eight years, and it has been years of beautiful moments, major screw-ups and everything in between.

 1. Dress like a local